Brain Post: How Snow Guns Work

 Notice how the lance-style snow guns let snowdrop, whereas the fan gun produces a higher volume of snow and spreads it further – PC: Tanner Blake

-Snowmaking starts with water from a stream or reservoir.
-The water is then pumped to the snow guns, where the fun stuff happens.
-The first thing needed is some sort of nucleator, something for ice crystals to form on.
+Snowmaking starts with water from a stream or reservoir.ย The water is pumped to the snow guns, where the fun stuff happens.
+The first thing needed is some sort of nucleator for ice crystals to form.
 The nucleator is combined with atomized water and compressed air, and this mixture is blown outward and begins to fall.
 On the way down, cold ambient air and evaporation cause the water droplets to cool and freeze into ice crystals.
 The snow that results isn’t quite powder, typically more dense than natural snow, but skiable regardless.

-There are a few different ways to build snow guns in order to accommodate the needs of different resorts.
-Two of the most common styles of snow guns are lance style and fan gun.
-They both use the same fundamental principles but in different ways.
-As a result, the two types are optimal for different applications.
+There are several different ways to build snow guns to accommodate the needs of different resorts.
+Two of the most common styles are lance-style and fan-gun.
+They both use the same fundamental principles but in different ways, making themย optimal for different applications.

 Lance snowguns are a simple solution to make snow